fiduh/azure-blob-azure-ad/README.md

 Allows you to delegate access to manage your cloud resources, so you don't have to provide access to your entire Azure subscription and potentially compromise a whole lot of different assets, instead if a particular person only needs access to certain specific services or specific resources inside of your azure subscription to perform their job role, you can create a role that has those permissions defined and then provide that person access to the role.

 ### Role - a collection of actions that the assigned identity will be able to perform.
-Role definition is an answer to a question "What can be done?"
+Role definition is an answer to the question "What can be done?"

-A role needs to be assigned to an identity (Security Principal - these are objects within Active Directory that represents users or applications, those could be users or groups of users, application accounts)
+A role needs to be assigned to an identity (Security Principal - these are objects within Active Directory that represent users or applications, those could be users or groups of users, application accounts)

-### Security Principal - an Azure object (identity) that can be assigned to a role (ex. users,groups or applications)
+### Security Principal - an Azure object (identity) that can be assigned to a role (ex. users, groups, or applications)
 Security Principal assignment is an answer to the question "Who can do it?"

+### Scopes - A role also needs to be assigned to a scope
+Where exactly those actions can be taken?
+Azure is organized in a hierarchy, the top-level object in Azure is called the Management Group (Which allows you to Group multiple subscriptions or management groups), Subscription is a top-level billing object, under each subscription you will have multiple resource groups and since resource groups are logical containers for resources, under them you will have your own resources.
+When you assign a role to a scope, you can assign it at any level.

 Create a User, attach a Reader role to it at the subscription level, attach a Storage owner role to it at the Container level, and Repeat for the second user.

 Create, Roles and Policies to restrict files for Users and Groups - Azure AD